Did you find what you were looking for?

 Service/Utility/Mechanic Trucks for Maintenance, Repairs and Landscaping

-A service truck, also referred to as a mechanic or utility truck, can be used for a wide variety of purposes, including preventative maintenance on utilities, minor mechanical repairs to vehicles and equipment, welding, and landscaping in high-clearance areas that require a bucket to reach.
+A service truck, also referred to as a mechanic truck, contractor truck, or utility truck, can be used for a wide variety of purposes, including preventative maintenance on utilities, minor mechanical repairs to vehicles and equipment, welding, and landscaping in high-clearance areas that require a bucket to reach.
 Most importantly, dispatching a service and utility truck keeps business owners from having to take expensive equipment back to the shop for repairs, saving them time and money.
 Service trucks come in many shapes and forms and may have a crane, air compressor, welder, generator, open or enclosed service body.

 General contractors and other skilled tradesmen can benefit greatly by choosing the right service truck for sale, which allows them to easily take all of their tools wherever the work day takes them.
 At My Little Salesman, you’ll find a plethora of listings for reliable new and used service trucks that are built for lifting, welding, frequent stops or long trips, ready to provide on-the-fly tune-ups and repairs where you need them the most.